Anormix/XiaomiADBFastbootTools/README.md

 You will need to have Java installed.
 (Pretty sure it works with every Java version from 8 to the newest) If you are using Linux you may have to download adb and fastboot yourself.
 On Windows, it downloads them automatically.

+Sep 16 2023
+Added a launch sh script for all my penguin lovers & terminal warriors!